JacksonDagger/wreck-beach-exercise/README.md

 # wreck-beach-exercise
 You are at Wreck Beach, and it's been a tiring day.
 You have a stamina level that is represented by an integer **stamina,** where 0 ≤ stamina ≤ 1000.

 To get back home, you will need to make the climb back, and the stairs are behaving strangely today.
+You start below stair 0.
 There are **n** stairs to climb and each stepping on a stair drains some stamina.
 The amount of stamina that you lose when you step of the i-th stair is **stair[i]** where **stair is an array of length n,** with stair[0] corresponding to the first stair and stair[n-1] corresponding to the last stair.

 You want to reach the top of the stairs with a positive stamina level (> 0).
 If you are at stair[j], 0 ≤ j ≤ n-2, or before you take the first step, you have a few choices: